-Box 5.1: Assessing climate risk management
+Box 3.1: Assessing climate risk management

-ACSI analyses companies' disclosure and management of climate change across the following seven core principles, which are drawn from ACSI's Climate Change Policy:
+ACSI analyses companies' disclosure and management of climate change across the following seven core principles, which are drawn from ACSI's Climate Change Policy.

-- TCFD disclosure: whether the company has adopted the Task Force on Climate-related Financial Disclosures (TCFD) risk assessment and reporting framework.
+TCFD disclosure: whether the company has adopted the Task Force on Climate-related Financial Disclosures (TCFD) risk assessment and reporting framework.
 In line with TCFD, this includes whether the company has effective board oversight and governance structures to manage climate risk, and whether it discloses its trends in Scope 1, 2 and 3 emissions.
+The International Sustainability Standards Board (ISSB) has assumed oversight of companies' reporting against the TCFD.
+The ISSB has also released its disclosure standard, which incorporates the recommendations of the TCFD.
+It is proposed that Australia implement a mandatory climate disclosure regime based on the ISSB standard, consequently we anticipate that market and investor expectations will evolve accordingly.

-- Alignment of corporate strategy: whether the company's corporate strategy is aligned with the Paris Agreement and net zero emissions by 2050.
+Alignment of corporate strategy: whether the company's corporate strategy is aligned with the Paris Agreement.
 These standards should be integrated into capital-allocation decisions, financial reporting and, where appropriate, remuneration practices.
 A company should disclose its roadmap and long-term strategy, including key levers and annual disclosure of progress.

-- stress-tests its portfolio and strategy resilience against a range of plausible but divergent climate futures, including a Paris-aligned 1.5°C scenario and physical-risk scenarios based on current warming trajectories.
+Scenario analysis: whether the company stresstests its portfolio and strategy resilience against a range of plausible but divergent climate futures, including a Paris-aligned 1.5°C scenario and physical-risk scenarios based on current warming trajectories.
 A company should disclose the key assumptions and signposts used, as well as both qualitative and quantitative disclosure of impacts.

-- Paris-aligned targets: whether the company

-has set short, medium and long-term

-emissions-reduction targets aligned to Paris

-Agreement.
-This may include investing in

-partnerships, research and development, or

-other areas to address material risks.
+Paris-aligned targets: whether the company has set short, medium and long-term emissions-reduction targets aligned to the Paris Agreement.
+This may include investing in partnerships, research and development, or other areas to address material risks.

-- Physical risk management: whether the company undertakes analysis of physical risks to portfolio assets.
+Physical risk management: whether the company undertakes analysis of physical risks to portfolio assets.
 Assessment should be detailed and include asset-level and/or industry-level exposures and resilience plans, including estimated costs.

-- Policy and advocacy activity: whether the policy and advocacy activity of both the company and the industry associations to which it belongs are consistent with Paris Agreement goals.
+Policy and advocacy activity: whether the policy and advocacy activity of both the company and the industry associations to which it belongs are consistent with Paris Agreement goals.
 We expect disclosure of any material policy differences (on an issue-by-issue basis) between a company and its industry associations, and how the company intends to respond to these differences.

-- Planning for equitable transitions: whether the

-company incorporates impacts on

-employees, communities and other

-stakeholders into transition strategy and

-planning.
-This includes whether the company

-engages effectively with stakeholders and

-how it discloses the key risks and measures

-being taken into account to minimise
+Planning for equitable transitions: whether the company incorporates impacts on employees, communities and other stakeholders into transition strategy and planning.
+This includes whether the company engages effectively with stakeholders and how it discloses the key risks and measures being considered to minimise negative impacts.

-negative impacts.